INNSBRUCK 2023

 Lead:

-This is the supreme discipline of climbing and Lead competitions have been organised for more than 30 years.
+Lead competitions have been organised for more than 30 years.
 The climbers face a 15 – 20 meter high wall and climb the routes with a safety rope.
 The goal is to climb as far as possible on a previously set route within a time limit.
 This discipline requires a lot of power, endurance and determination.

 Boulder:

 Bouldering is climbing without a rope or harness.
-The walls are smaller which means the climbers can jump down and are protect by mats.
+The walls are smaller which means the climbers can jump down and are protected by mats.
 The athletes face a previously set round of boulder problems and need to climb them in as little tries as possible within a time limit.
 This discipline primarily requires coordination, power and flexibility.

 History of Sport Climbing Competitions in Innsbruck